chimurai/http-proxy-middleware/recipes/response-interceptor.md

   selfHandleResponse: true, // res.end() will be called internally by responseInterceptor()

   /**
    * Intercept response and remove the
    **/
   onProxyRes: responseInterceptor(async (responseBuffer, proxyRes, req, res) => {
-    res.removeHeader('content-security-policy'); // Remove the Content Security Policy header res.setHeader('HPM-Header', 'Intercepted by HPM') // Set a new header and value }),
+    res.removeHeader('content-security-policy'); // Remove the Content Security Policy header res.setHeader('HPM-Header', 'Intercepted by HPM'); // Set a new header and value }),
 });
 ```